oaksisfolks/ksw/README.md

 - `ksw on` - Turns on killswitch.
 (Not needed if ran as a service.)

 - `ksw off` - Turns off killswitch.
-(Needed if VPN disconnects w/o user input.)

 - `ksw daemon` - Runs ksw as a daemon (automatic mode).
 This is mainly for debugging.
 Enable `kswd` as a service instead.